 state certification and licensure requirements.
 A teacher assigned to Title I,

 Part A may be out-of-field or out-of-endorsement as long as they hold an

 eligible certificate type and the school board approved the placement (per WAC

 181-82-110 or WAC 392-172A-02090).
 School board approval must be in place prior

-to the date the teacher was assigned to Title I, Part A targeted assistance
+to the date the teacher was assigned to a Title I, Part A program.

 Paraeducators in schools that operate a Title I, Part A schoolwide or targeted assistance programs must continue to meet federal standards used under NCLB and are explained in the

 Title I, Part A Guide to Paraeducator Requirements.
 For more information about paraeducator requirements, visit OSPI’s